marinebon/2025-09-10-mbon-air-workshop/index.md

 {% endcomment %}
 <p id="recordings">
   <strong>Workshop Recordings:</strong>
-  Carpentries workshops are designed to be interactive rather than lecture-based, with lessons that build upon one another.
+  This workshop is designed to be interactive rather than lecture-based, with lessons that build upon one another.
-  To foster a positive online learning environment, we strongly recommend that participants join in real time.
+  The workshop is in-person only; there will not be a virtual option.
-  As a result, workshop recordings are not recommended and may not be available to learners.
+  As a result, workshop recordings not be available to learners.
 </p>
 {% comment %}
 CONTACT EMAIL ADDRESS